yudai0308/filmarks/README.md

 ### Association
 - has_many :reviews
-- has_many :users, through: :reviews
 - has_many :users, through: :clips
 - has_many :clips
-- has_many :casts, through: :movies_casts
-- has_many :movies_casts
-- has_many :tag, through: :reviews - tags
+- has_many :members, through: :movies_members
-- has_many :reviews - tags
+- has_many :movies_members
 - has_many :countries, through: :movies_countries
 - has_many :movies_countries
 - has_many :genres, through: :movies_genres
 - has_many :movies_genres
 - has_many :awards, through: :movies_awards
 - has_many :movies_awards
-- has_many :scriptwrites, through: :movies_scriptwrites
-- has_many :movies_scriptwrites
-- has_many :directors, through: :movies_directors
-- has_many :movies_directors

 ***